White willow: benefits, dosage, contraindications

 Allergies: avoid

-As a precautionary principle, willow is not recommended for individuals with hypersensitivity to acetylsalicylic derivatives (0.2% of the population).
+According to the precautionary principle, willow is not recommended for people with an individual hypersensitivity to acetylsalicylic derivatives (0.2% of the population).

 Gastric ulcer: avoid